Wes Sharon: Later years

 Sharon was featured in the June 28, 2016 edition of The Daily Country.
 Sharon was featured in the August 8, 2016 edition of the Blugrass Situation in The Producers.
 He was also featured in the August 11, 2016 of NTown.
 He was featured in the September, 2016 issue of Mix Magazine in the Profiles section.

+Sharon mixed and produced the fourth full album by Johnny Manchild and the Poor Bastards Rapture Waltz, released in March 2024.

 Personal life

 Wes Sharon owns and operates the audio recording facility 115 Recording in Norman, Oklahoma, where he lives with his wife and son.